 There are several elements that all successful storyboards have in common:

-There are several computer programs and other storyboard applications that can simplify the storyboard design process.
-Gone are the days of a lone storyboard artist or art team drawing storyboards by hand.
+There are several computer programs and other storyboard applications that can simplify the design process.
+Gone are the days of drawing storyboards by hand.
 Nowadays, people create storyboards using design tools like:

-Now that you understand the various elements of a storyboard and have an idea of the resources available for creating one, it's time to go over the steps for creating compelling, creative, and effective storyboards.
+Now that you understand the various elements of a storyboard and have an idea of the resources available, it's time to go over the steps for creating compelling, creative, and effective storyboards.

-Before you begin putting your video storyboard together, clearly define the purpose and objectives of your project.
-This is a crucial step of pre-production and the creative process, so get the team together and ask questions like:
+Before you begin, clearly define the purpose and objectives of your project.
+This is a crucial step of pre-production and the creative process.
+Get the team together and ask questions like:

-Once you've defined your project's scope and goals, it's time to start developing the narrative or video script.
-For obvious reasons, you can't create a storyboard without a script to work from.
+Once you've defined your goals, start developing the narrative or video script.
+You can’t create a storyboard without a script.
+The more detail in your script, the easier storyboarding becomes.
+Your script should outline:

-Our video production services guide you through the entire video production process, from crafting your initial concept to shooting and video editing.
+Our video production services guide you through the entire process, from crafting your initial concept to shooting and editing.
 Our network of top industry talent works with you to bring your brand story to life with branded video content, company culture videos, animations, and more.

 Are you ready to get started?
 Find your video strategy today.